smkP13/CodeReviews.Console.CodingTracker/CodingTracker/Readme.md

 - My precendent projects and personal projects and their ressources

-## Thanks
+### Thanks

-- Hason23 for the advises and the correction
+- Hason23 for the advises and the corrections
 - thecsharpacademy for everything they give to us
 - All the developper helping newcomers for free